SevenShepherd/SevenShepherd.github.io/_posts/2024-04-15-free-grace-theology.markdown

 ---
 layout: post
-title: "🚶📜 Eight Concerning Things About The 80's \"Free Grace\" Movement.
+title: "🚶📜 Eight Ways The 80's \"Free Grace\" Movement Departs From Scripture.
 Correcting them with Greek Lexicons, the Academic Community, C.S.
-Lewis, Chuck Smith, Dallas, and Bob Wilikin."
+Lewis, Chuck Smith, Dallas, and Wilikin."
-date: 2024-04-15 04:35:00 -0500
+date: 2024-04-15 04:45:00 -0500
 categories: cult heretical sect
-published: false
+published: true
 ---

 ℹ️ Disclaimer: As a Protestant who holds to the [five solas](/assets/images/solas.jpg), I believe justification is by grace through faith alone, we developed it from scripture first in history.
 I also believe that grace is free just like all true Christians do, but this 80s movement brings with it a dangerous set of unbiblical doctrines.